hugorclt/piscine_cybersecurity/stockholm/README.md

 # Stockholm Program Overview

-This educational project, "Stockholm," operates within a Linux environment and follows specific guidelines:
+This project, "Stockholm" is developed within a Linux environment, designed for educational purposes to simulate ransomware functionalities for learning and understanding cybersecurity measures.

 ## Program Specifications
 - **Platform:** Linux